AbdullahKazi500/WISER-2026/README.md

 ## Disclaimer

-This repository is a **research prototype** for an academic/industry challenge.
-It is not a production workforce-management system, not a guarantee of hardware speedup, and not a substitute for site-specific forecasting, labor law, or operational validation.
+This repository is a **research prototype** for an academic/industry challenge. .
 Results apply to the documented synthetic instances and solver settings.
+Built for the WISER 2026 Quantum Challenge.
+The challenge datasets remain subject to the organizer's data usage and confidentiality rules.
+This repository contains only challenge-approved anonymized data, synthetic data  and aggregate metrics.